 Building a successful cleaning business takes hard work and determination, but most importantly, a plan.
-The BBQ Cleaner has helped ordinary people achieve their dream of self-sufficiency by introducing them to a business plan that has been proven to work.
-These proud business owners have proved that a drive to succeed and the right strategy are all that’s needed to make a cleaning business successful.
+The BBQ Cleaner has helped ordinary people achieve their dream of self-sufficiency by introducing them to a cleaning business opportunity that has been proven to work.
+These proud business owners have proved that a drive to succeed and the right strategy are all that’s needed to make a cleaning business profitable.

 How do I make my cleaning business successful?